ETH-DISCO/cluster-tutorial/README.md

 alias watch_smon_mine="watch --interval 300 --no-title --differences --color \"grep --color=always --extended-regexp '${USER}|$' /home/sladmitet/smon.txt\""
 ```

-Next we will run a simple MNIST Pytorch example through the SLURM system.
+Next we will run our little MNIST example written with Pytorch:

 ```bash
 # upload your files using scp or clone this repository